a/n: Firstly, a million thanks to Bamboozlepig for beta reading.

 Pete said nothing.
 He couldn't bear to.

 Dan's voice began to soften again.
 "Well, look, Pete, I'm sorry.
 I guess I shouldn't be mad at you.
 Not like this."
 He fiddled with his tie as he spoke.
-"I mean… we'll see each other around.
+"I mean… That's no way to make an impression.
+I want you to think well of me.
+We'll see each other around.
 We'll run into each other sometime."

 "It's a big city," Pete replied.

 "Yeah, you're right," Dan sighed.
 "I'm never going to see you again, am I?"

 "No," Pete said.
 And it was the last thing he said before Dan slid out of his seat and silently headed for the door.

 What the hell had he just done?
 It all became suddenly clear in his mind—in a roundabout way, he'd just warned someone about what would be going down in four minutes.
 For all he knew, he could have just ruined the entire mission.
 The whole point of this was to prove what a good cop he was.
 And he just had to go and totally jeopardize the whole damn thing.